humbug/phar-updater/README.md

 * Support for SHA-1 version synchronisation and Github Releases as update strategies.

-Apart from the detailed documentation below, you can find the package being used in almost every possible way within [Humbug's self-update command](https://github.com/padraic/humbug/blob/master/src/Command/SelfUpdate.php).
+Apart from the detailed documentation below, you can find the package being used in almost every possible way within [Humbug's self-update command](https://github.com/padraic/humbug/blob/master/src/Command/SelfUpdate.php) as part of a `Symfony Console` based PHAR which you may freely reuse.

 Installation
 ============